bogue89/LionPlayer/README.md

 Description
 -----------

-HTML5 Videoplayer easy to manipulate and mobile compatible.
+HTML5 Videoplayer encapsulated, easy to manipulate and mobile compatible.

 The javascript is simple but strong, allows you to add an object the way you'll do it in HTML5 with controls, poster and sources elements for video, LionPlayer will arrange the events for rapid reproduction and functions like: